arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 ![The board manager.](assets/installing-a-core-img01.png)

-**3.** A list will now appear of all available cores.
-Now let's say we are using an **Nano 33 BLE** board, and we want to install the core.
-Simply enter the name in the search field, and the right core (Mbed OS Nano) will appear, where the Nano 33 BLE features in the description.
+**3.** A list will now appear of all available packages.
+Now let's say we are using an **Nano 33 BLE** board, and we want to install the board package.
+Simply enter the name in the search field, and the right package (Mbed OS Nano) will appear, where the Nano 33 BLE features in the description.
 Click on the **"INSTALL"** button.

 ![Navigating the board manager.](assets/installing-a-core-img02.png)